wundergraph/wundergraph/docs-website/src/pages/docs/cloud/custom-domains.md

 1. Click SSL/TLS > Overview
 1. Check `Off (not secure)`

+## Google

+1. Click `Manage` next to your domain
+1. Click `DNS` on the left side
+1. Click `Manage custom records`
+1. Using the copy buttons in your deployment, paste the `CNAME` and `Target` into the respective boxes.
+1. Save

 # Deleting a custom domain

 You can delete a custom domain by clicking the `Delete` button.
 You will then be asked to confirm the deletion.